philister16/metatime/readme.md

 | Click | 0.01   | 0.24   | 14.4    | 864     | 864,000      |
 | Tick  | 0.0001 | 0.0024 | 0.144   | 8.64    | 8,640        |

-For convenience and make transition to Metatime easier it is recommended to compare the two time systems as follows:
+For convenience and to make transition to Metatime easier it is recommended to compare the two time systems as follows:

 - 1 click equals 14 minutes and 24 seconds (14.4 minutes)
 - 1 tick represent about 9 seconds (8.64 seconds)